anshsoni0512/RAG-Evals-DeepEval/README.md

 - **Faithfulness**: does the generated answer only claim things supported by the retrieved context (no hallucination)?
 - **Answer Relevancy**: does the generated answer actually address the question that was asked?
+- **Correctness (G-Eval)**: do the answer's factual claims avoid contradicting the golden `ideal_answer`?
+Judges truth only — brevity, omissions, and extra correct detail are never penalized.
+- **Completeness (G-Eval)**: how many of the key points in the golden `ideal_answer` does the answer actually cover?
+Judges coverage only, independent of whether those points are phrased correctly.
+- **Style (G-Eval)**: does the answer read in an intuitive, conversational "explain it out loud" teaching voice rather than a dry, bureaucratic, or bare-bullet-list tone?

 ## Components